dugonzal/archnida/README.md

 ## About

+scorpion : A simple python script get metadata from a image file.

-Arachinda is a tool for web scraping and data extraction.
-It is a simple and easy to use tool that allows you to extract data from websites and save it in a image, text or csv file.
+spider: is a tool for web scraping and crawling.
+It is a simple tool that can be used to extract data from websites.
+It can be used to extract data from websites and save it in a file or database.

 ## Features

-- [x] Extract data from websites

-- [x] Save data in a image, text or csv file

-- [x] Extract data from multiple websites

 - [x] Extract data from multiple websites and save it in a image, text or csv file

+- [x] extract metadata from image files

 ## Installation